pkern90/behavioral-cloning/README.md

 # Behavioral Cloning

 This project was created as an assessment for the [Self-Driving Car Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) Program by Udacity.
 The goal is to drive a car autonomously in a simulator using a deep neuronal network (DNN) trained on human driving behavior.
 For that Udacity provided the simulator and a basic python script to connect a DNN with it.
-The simulator has two mode.
+The simulator has two modes.
 In the "training mode" the car can be controlled through a keyboard or a game pad to generated data.
 More information about the data and it's structure can be found in the corresponding [section](https://github.com/pkern90/behavioral-cloning/blob/master/README.md#data).
-In the "autonomous mode" however the car receives it input commands by the python script.
+In the "autonomous mode" however the car receives it's input commands by the python script.

-The following animations shows the final model controlling the car on both tracks.
+The following animations shows the final model controlling the car on two different tracks.

 Track 1                       |  Track 2
 :----------------------------:|:------------------------------: